Wind-WindKids/winding/samples/sophieandwind/ice.md

 Wind pretended to check his airspeed,
 but the knot in his stomach had nothing to do with flying.

-@right: image
+@right: image, portrait-oriented
-Sophie’s eGull flying alongside Wind’s, the sun bright.
-Cockpit view, Sophie in a headset, piloting her eGull.
+Cockpit view, Sophie in a headset, piloting her eGull, holding the control stick with her right hand.
-Heads-up display on the eGull’s canopy, showing altitude, speed bar, a flight track, airspace boundaries.
+Small heads-up display on the eGull’s canopy, showing altitude, speed bar, horizon, autopilot.
+Wind’s eGull flying in a distance, the sun bright.

 --
-egull_spin: spread, landscape-oriented
+egull_rolling: spread, landscape-oriented
 --
-@left: page, text
+@left: page, text, portrait-oriented

-Wind watched Sophie strap in across the tarmac.
+Next day, they've been taking off together, again - “This is a tricky one," — Wind said, but you can do it."

-She didn’t ask for help, didn’t look over — just lowered her canopy and started her checklist.
+She lowered her canopy and started her checklist.

 “Crosswind from your right, twelve knots, gusting to sixteen,” her Dragon advised, calm and clear.
 “I’ve got it,” Sophie replied, eyes fixed ahead.

-Wind’s own Dragon murmured in his ear: “This is a tricky one.
-She should wait.”

 Sophie’s eGull began its takeoff roll, nosewheel jittering against the gusts.
-Quater waydown the runway a gust hit, hard.
+A gust hit, hard.
 The eGull veered left, overcorrected right.

 “Abort the takeoff—Abort now—” her Dragon’s voice was quick now, firm.
 But Sophie kept chasing the centerline.
-Another gust — stronger, the right wing lifted high.
+Another gust — stronger, the right wing lifted.
-Nose yawed, the eGull, still on the ground started to spin,
+Nose yawed, the eGull, still on the ground started to roll on one wheel.

+@right: image, portrait-oriented
+Sophie’s eGull, high-wing monoplane, on a runway, roll before take off, view from behind — the eGull is rolling away, right wing slightly higher than left, right wheel off the ground.
+It is not dramatic.

+--
+dragon_takeover: spread, landscape-oriented
+--
+@left: page, text, portrait-oriented
-Her Dragon’s voice cut in, calm but absolute.
+Her Dragon’s voice cut in, calm but absolute, "I’m taking control now.”
-Full rudder, full aileron — the eGull rolled on one wheel, wings balancing, then steadied.
-It straightened, slowed, and rolled to a stop in the middle of the runway, dead straight.
+Full rudder, full aileron — the eGull steadied, straightened, slowed, and rolled to a stop in the middle of the runway, dead straight.

 Wind was already shutting down, getting unstrapped.